dvfrancis/hi-lo-card-game/README.md

 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used for website troubleshooting, and testing (including [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) reports).
 - [Google Chrome](https://www.google.co.uk/chrome/) was used for website testing.
 - [CSS Tools: Reset CSS](https://meyerweb.com/eric/tools/css/reset/) to reduce browser inconsistencies.
+- [Deck of Cards - An API](https://www.deckofcardsapi.com/) - the deck of crds API website.
 - The [Responsive Viewer](https://responsiveviewer.org/) extension was used in all browsers (except Firefox, which does not seem to support it) to create images of the website's pages on a variety of devices.
 - The [GoFullPage](https://gofullpage.com/) extension was used in all browsers (except Firefox, which does not seem to support it) to capture full-sized images of the website's pages.
 - [Microsoft Edge](https://www.microsoft.com/en-gb/edge/) was used for website testing.
+- [Microsoft CoPilot](https://copilot.microsoft.com/) - used for general coding advice.
 - [Firefox](https://www.mozilla.org/en-GB/firefox/new/) was used for website testing.
 - [Opera](https://www.opera.com/) was used for website testing.
 - [Safari](https://www.apple.com/uk/safari/) was used for website testing, and mobile screenshots ofan iPhone 12 Pro Max and iPad Pro (12.9-inch) (2nd generation).